Students are allowed to set up a wireless router in all dormitories except International Village. IV already has 100% NUwave access in all rooms.

 1. Connect your computer directly to the ResNet port in your room and register your computer as you normally would.
 If you have already registered your computer before, you can ignore this step.

 2. Connect your computer to your router (either wirelessly or through a wired port) and connect your router to the ResNet port with an Ethernet cable.
-Make sure you’ve done steps 1-12 above first!
+Make sure you’ve done steps 1-12 above first, and that you connect your router to ResNet correctly!

 3. Once you are connected to your router, try visiting an off-campus website.
 If you are redirected to the ResNet Registration page, just fill out the registration form again.
 This will register your router and grant any computer internet access through the router.